gamemann/XDP-Firewall/README.md

 It looks like BPF while/for loop [support](https://lwn.net/Articles/794934/) was added in kernel 5.3.
 Therefore, you'll need kernel 5.3 or above for this program to run properly.

-**NOTE** - Due to the use of loops inside this XDP program, it's likely performance won't be as fast as XDP programs that use BPF map lookups directly.
-This firewall was designed to be as flexible as possible in regards to configuration.
-Therefore, in that case, we can't really use BPF maps via key lookup unless if we insert **many** entries inside of the maps themselves which is less than ideal for how much configuration we allow.
+#### Performance With `For` Loops
+Due to the usage of a [`for` loop](https://github.com/gamemann/XDP-Firewall/blob/master/src/xdpfw_kern.c#L330) inside the XDP program that handles looping through all filtering rules inside of a BPF array map, performance will be impacted depending on how many filtering rules you have configured (ultimately, the firewall **doesn't scale** that well).
+This firewall was designed to be as flexible as possible regarding configuration and is most effective when configured to add malicious source IPs to the block map for a certain amount of time which are then dropped at the beginning of the XDP program for the best performance.

+Unfortunately, we can't really eliminate the `for` loop with the current amount of flexibility we allow (especially minimum/maximum TTL, packet lengths, IDs, etc.), unless if we were to create more BPF maps and insert many more entries which would result in a lot more memory consumed and isn't ideal at all.
+If we were to remove flexibility, the best approach would be to store filtering rules inside a hashed BPF map using the packet's destination IP/port as the entry's key in my opinion (this would then eliminate flexibility related to being able to specify a filtering rule to match against a single destination IP without a port, unless if we implemented multiple BPF map lookups inside the XDP program which would then impact performance).
+However, there are currently no plans to switch to this format due to the amount of flexibility lost and also not having the time on my side (if somebody else creates a PR to implement this, I'd be willing to have a separate branch with the new functionality for others to use if the current branch isn't working out for their needs).

+The firewall is still decent at filtering non-spoofed attacks, especially when a block time is specified so that malicious IPs are filtered at the beginning of the program for some time.

 ### Error Related To Toolchain Hardening
 As stated in issue [#38](https://github.com/gamemann/XDP-Firewall/issues/38) by [g00g1](https://github.com/g00g1), if you have toolchain hardening enabled, you may receive the following error when compiling.